sur4jkum4r/AnyGet/README.md

 ## ⚖️ License

-This project is licensed under the MIT License — feel free to use, modify & share.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ---